Sharders/sharder-chain/README.md

 ----
 ## Start mine! ##

-Mine and storage provide coming soon!
+Mine and storage will coming soon!

 ----
 ## Improve Sharder! ##